ashwinsathish/Open5GS-API/README.md

 ## Thesis

-A project developed for bachelor's thesis - ``Conceptualization and Implementation of 5G Use-cases in a Virtual Network'' (Offenburg Univeristy of Applied Sciences, Dec 2024)
+A project developed for bachelor's thesis - "Conceptualization and Implementation of 5G Use-cases in a Virtual Network" (Offenburg Univeristy of Applied Sciences, Dec 2024)